AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/create-an-email.md

 ## Reference an email {#reference-an-email}

-After you've created an email in the new editor, you can reference it in Smart Campaigns or Smart Lists like you would with any other email.
+After you've created an email in the new editor, you can reference it in Smart Campaigns and/or Smart Lists like you would with any other email.

 * Reference it in a Smart List by [following the usual steps](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md).